Is Ariel Autistic? An Autistic Perspective on the Little Mermaid

 Is it okay to interpret fictional characters as autistic?

 Yes—especially when done with respect and understanding.
 Headcanons and personal interpretations are valuable tools for marginalized communities to find belonging in stories.
+For neurodivergent people, such interpretations can be especially meaningful, offering representation and validation that may be lacking in mainstream media.
 They help bridge the gap between what media offers and what people need to see.

 Conclusion: A New Way of Seeing Ariel